Spiral Antidepressant Withdrawal Field Guide

 The Climb

-Ascending a mountain with challenges and vistas
+Ascending a mountain, facing challenges and enjoying the vistas along your journey

 Principle 5: Co-Presence of Support

-Clinician
+The Clinician

-Diverse healthcare professionals providing guidance
+Healthcare professionals providing expert guidance

-AI Support
+AI Support (Flourish OS)

 24/7 reflection, coaching, and information